westwardfishdme/mOo-tab/README.md

 3. Enabling developer mode on your chromium-based browser.
 4. Loading the unpacked extension.

-All of which can be learned how to right here.

-If that link for whatever reason goes down, I have included this manual for ease of access.

 ## Step 1: Knowing your install location.
 ### Windows
 On Windows, your default install location SHOULD BE